labforward/platform-gha/README.md

 # Usage Example

-The workflows must be added in the *.github/workflows* directory, in the root of the application's repository.
+The workflows must be added in the _.github/workflows_ directory, in the root of the application's repository.
 You can copy our [example folder](example) directly into your application.
 Then:
-- Add the *CCI_TOKEN* and *GH_PAT* secrets into your GitHub repository.
-These are the tokens to access CircleCI and other GH repositories;

 - Look for the chart_name parameter and replace it with the manifest file name of your application in the platform-deployment repository.